LDSSA/learning-units/README.md

 - some example notebooks
 - some open-ended practice exercises

-During the academy, we will be going through these one-by-one, listening to the instructors give their short presentations, check out the examples, and do the practice exercises.
+During the academy, we will be going through these one-by-one listening to the instructors give their short presentations, checking out the examples, and doing the practice exercises.

 ### The format